Alperencode/Algorithm-Solutions/README.md

 1. Fork the repository.
 2. Make your changes.
-3. Submit a [pull request](https://github.com/finn-str/Algorithm-Solutions/pulls) with a detailed explanation of your solution or problem.
+3. Submit a [pull request](https://github.com/Alperencode/Algorithm-Solutions/pulls) with a detailed explanation of your solution or problem.

-## License

-This project is open-source and generously shared with the community under the [MIT License](https://github.com/finn-str/Algorithm-Solutions/blob/main/LICENSE).
-Feel free to use, modify, and distribute as you see fit, but do give the rightful credit.